Rawrshak/Asset-Frameworks/Drafts/ImageAssetMetadata.md

 ## Abstract

 The Image Asset Framework defines a metadata standard for image/2d-based assets and image asset use-cases.
-The image metadata standard is stored in the `assetProperties` property in the Public Asset Metadata.
+The image metadata standard is stored in the `properties` property in the Public Asset Metadata.

 The metadata standard allows game developers to easily parse metadata for image asset tokens for display in-game.
 This allows players to take their image assets and use them wherever it is applicable.